Undivided Resources

 California Department of Education proposed changes

-Proposal to defer funding for K-12 schools
+Proposal to defer funding for K-14 schools

 Proposal to equalize state funding for special education

 When AB602 was implemented in 1998, each SELPA received money based on the number of special education classrooms or programs they had.
 To ease the new system in, the law set out different rates for each SELPA, which would gradually increase over time until they were equal.
 But for more than a decade, there were no increases.
-In 2020, a West Ed study found base rate differences ranging from $550 to $980.
+In 2020, a West Ed study found the base rate differed ranging from $550 to $980.

 There is also a bill being proposed, AB 2526 (Muratsuchi), that will apply additional funding to students who are eligible for the California Alternative Assessment.
 That might well be a useful way of giving districts a small incentive to pay attention to students with extensive support needs, but given that the state is required by federal law to limit the alternative assessment to 1% of students, there are concerns that this could lead to overuse of this assessment.